averageloser/AndroidWeather/README.md

 - Android Wear support.
 Speak your location into your Wear device and receive notifications on it.
 Great for watches!
 - SQLITE database support.
 Saves a list of previously searched locations.
-- Location Services support.
-Automatically provides weather data for your current location via WFI and Network.
+- Google Play Location Services support provides weather data for your current location via WFI and Network.
 - Google Maps support.
 Searched locations will show up as Marker in a Google Map.